 Quad4 - Airdrie Meadows, Edgewater, Edmonton Trail, Gateway, Jensen, Luxstone, Midtown, Old Town, Ridgegate, Silver Creek, Stonegate, Sunridge, The Village

-* You can view your Billing Dates and Due Dates in the Documents section located at the bottom of this page. *
+* You can view your Billing Dates and Due Dates here. *

 - More frequent and timely information about water usage